6 DIY Dining Room Staging Tips That Preserve a Classic Space

 Update your light fixtures

-Remember that the light fixture is the main focal point of the space that’s staying put after you move — unlike the furniture you’ll be taking with you — so the fixture decision is an important one.
+Remember that the light fixture is the main focal point of the space.
+Unlike the furniture you’ll take with you when you move, the fixture will stay behind, so choosing one that complements the room is an important decision.

 Your dining room light fixture should:

-3. Complement the broadest range of decor styles.
+• Complement the broadest range of decor styles

 For example, while a fancy chandelier might reflect the formal ambiance of your French Provincial home, it could turn off buyers looking for a more modern vibe.
-So if you’re trying to sell, pick a more flexible fixture with both modern and formal elements, like this round crystal chandelier or this wide crystal chandelier.
+So if you’re trying to sell, pick a more flexible fixture with both modern and formal elements, like this bronze chandelier or this rustic pendant light.

 The mirror trick is a favorite for home stagers when they’re dealing with dining rooms that are on the smaller side or lack natural light.